cakephp/docs/en/models/data-validation.rst

     Your own validation methods must have ``public`` visibility.
 Validation methods that are ``protected`` and ``private`` are not supported.

+The method should return ``true`` if the value is valid.
+If the validation faled, return ``false``.
+The other valid return value are strings which will be shown as the error message.
+Returning a string means the validation failed

 Dynamically change validation rules
 ===================================